LennartHennigs/DIYStreamDeck/README.md

 - Launch applications 🆕
 - Build and define your own plugins and its commands 🆕
   - Includes a Spotify plugin 🆕
-  - Includes a Philip Hue plugin 🆕
+  - Includes a Philips Hue plugin 🆕
 - All definitions are stored in a JSON config file

 ## Hardware Requirements